Fatou's lemma: Via the Monotone Convergence Theorem

+and infima and suprema of measurable functions are measurable we see that $f$ is measurable.

-By the Monotone Convergence Theorem and property (1), the limit and integral may be interchanged:
+By the Monotone Convergence Theorem and property (1), the sup and integral may be interchanged:

 where the last step used property (2).

 From "first principles"

-To demonstrate that the monotone convergence theorem is not "hidden", the proof below does not use any properties of Lebesgue integral except those established here.
+To demonstrate that the monotone convergence theorem is not "hidden", the proof below does not use any properties of Lebesgue integral except those established here and the fact that the functions $f$ and $g_n$ are measurable.